exoplatform/exoplatform.github.io/docs/administration/configuration.md

 - `exo.notification.WebNotificationCleanJob.expression` : The Cron expression to schedule the WebNotificationJob.
 By default it runs at 11:00pm every day (*0 0 23 ? \* \**).

-### Notification channels configuration

-In eXo Platform, two notification channels are available by default:

-- Web channel: notifications are sent on the web browser.
-- Email channel: notifications are sent via the email.

-It is possible to define which channels to activate through the parameter `exo.notification.channels` in `exo.properties` file.
-It is a comma separated property which could take these values:

-- MAIL_CHANNEL
-- WEB_CHANNEL

-By default (when the property is not customized or empty), all the available channels are activated.
-When a notification channel is added through an extension, it is automatically activated.

 ## Document versioning

 By default, versioning is enabled for documents contained in the **Managed Sites**, **Groups** and **Personal Documents** drives.
 To change this configuration, edit the `exo.ecms.documents.versioning.drives` property in the `exo.properties` file.